ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 ### Procedure to create corresponding port groups (RiskForesight)
 {: #vc_reassigningprimarycluster-migrate-mgmt-vm-caveonix}

-If the Caveonix RiskForesight™ service is installed on your instance, complete the following procedure.
+If the Caveonix RiskForesight service is installed on your instance, complete the following procedure.

 RiskForesight is installed with its own port group named **SDDC-DPortGroup-Caveonix**.
 Before you migrate the management VMs for instances with this service deployed, you must create a corresponding port group in the new (target) cluster.
 {: requirement}